 During labor and birth, a qualified midwife will:

-- Monitor the health of mother and baby during labor.
+- Monitor the health of the birthing person and baby during labor.

 - Monitor and facilitate labor progress.